About the Author

 - What are the causes and effects of shell shock?

 - What do you imagine Walter might have felt to receive a birthday card like the one in the photograph, while he was fighting at the front?
 (Accept a range of emotions but encourage the pupils to give reasons for their suggestions).

 Ordered to the Somme

 - Reference is made to horses and men drowning in mud.
 Is it possible to drown in mud?

 - Read ‘The Commission on the Special Reserve of Officers’.
 What does it mean?
 Why couldn’t this happen today? (reference Race Relations Act 1966)

 - Why do you think the army ignored the rule book and gave Walter Tull an officer’s commission?

-- If you were making a case for Walter Tull to be recognised for the Great Lives programme, would arguments would you put forward to support your case?
+- If you were making a case for Walter Tull to be recognised for the Great Lives programme, what arguments would you put forward to support your case?

 These notes may be printed freely for use in classrooms but may not be reproduced in any other format without the permission of the author.